 These facilities provide 24 hour quality care to persons who have severe physical, medical and cognitive disabilities.
 With a highly trained workforce, a home environment, physical assistance and training, residents feel comfortable at home.

-Cerebral Palsy of Ulster County Preschool Program is center-based, offering an integrated setting for students ages three to five at two locations in the Kingston areas (Webster Street and Tuytenbridge Road).
+Wraparound Services of the Hudson Valley's Preschool Program is center-based, offering preschool for students ages three to five at two locations in the Kingston areas (Webster Street and Tuytenbridge Road).

 QIDPs ensure environmental supports, service design and delivery promote independence and health and safety.
 QIDPs coordinate programmatic, medical, dietary and the vocational aspects of an individual’s program.